fbpx

 This was in the Father’s plan all along, Jesus needed to do what Adam couldn’t do, for us to not perish but instead spend eternity with the Father in heaven and for the work of the devil to be destroyed.

 We are not waiting on another Messiah or any other god.
-Jesus is the Messiah and the one and only true Living God, who knew no sin but came and died for our sins so we wouldn’t perish but instead to give us eternal life.
+Jesus is the Messiah and the one and only true Living God, who knew no sin (2 Corinthians 5:21) but came and died for our sins so we wouldn’t perish but instead give us eternal life (John 3:16).

-I’m going to pick out somethings that may not have particularly been highlighted as much before but yet have a lot of significance.
+I’m going to pick out some things that may not have particularly been highlighted as much about Jesus’ crucifixion during the Holy Week, yet have a lot of significance.

 Why 3 days?